 - Sound: You must be able to hear your heartbeat through the stethoscope.

-Tests show that finger and wrist devices do not always get correct measurements.
-These devices are very sensitive to placement and body temperature.
+Tests show that finger and wrist devices do not always provide correct measurements.
+These devices are sensitive to placement and body temperature.
 They also are expensive and can cost more than $100.

 The aneroid monitor manually checks your blood pressure.
 It has a gauge that you read by looking at a pointer on the dial.
 The cuff goes around your upper arm and you squeeze a rubber bulb to inflate it by hand.

 Aneroid monitors often cost less than digital monitors.
 They range in price from about $20 to $40.
-The cuff has a built-in stethoscope, so you don’t need to buy a separate one.
+The cuff has a built-in stethoscope.
+You don’t need to buy a separate one.
 The unit may have a feature that makes it easy to put the cuff on with one hand.
 It also is portable and can be carried easily from one place to another.

 There are some drawbacks to the aneroid monitor.
 It is a complex device that can be damaged easily and become less accurate.
-The device may be hard to use if it doesn’t have a metal ring, which makes it easier to put on the cuff.
-In addition, the rubber bulb that inflates the cuff may be hard to squeeze.
+The device may be hard to use if it doesn’t have a metal ring to tighten the cuff.
+This is what makes it easier to put on the cuff.
+Additionally, the rubber bulb that inflates the cuff may be hard to squeeze.
 This type of monitor may not be best for hearing-impaired people, because of the need to listen to your heartbeat through the stethoscope.